The Dinner Jacket That Was Not Seen

 2. Pace yourself.
 This is especially true if the party you’re going to has an open bar.
 Even if the open bar ends before 4 don’t be a booze camel.
 You’ll be wasted by midnight and have a terrible rest of the evening.

 3. Be nice to your date and don’t try to upgrade.
 New Year’s Eve is also the number one night for breakups.
-People get a bit hammered and say things they don’t mean or they succumb to the pressures of the evening and lash out at the person closest to them when things don’t go as planned.
+People get a bit hammered and say things they don’t mean or they get succumb to the pressures of the evening and lash out at the person closest to them when things don’t go as planned.
 Take a deep breath and remember, it’s the end of the year not the end of the world, which leads me to my next point.

 4. Don’t chase perfection.
 It doesn’t exist the other 364 nights of the year, and it doesn’t exist on New Year’s.
 Sometimes it’s best to settle for a decent night than to chase the mirage of an epic one.